distribusion/retailer_api_documentation/source/includes/_bookings.md

             "id": "FRLYSPER",
             "type": "stations",
             "attributes": {
+                "station_type": "bus_station",
                 "code": "FRLYSPER",
                 "name": "Lyon Perrache SNCF Train Station",
-                "description": "The stop is located in front of Metro Station Perrache at Cours de Verdun Gensoul.", "street_and_number": "Cours de Verdun Gensoul 1 ,sous le pont de Perrache", "zip_code": "69002",
+                "description": "Central bus station of the center exchange of Lyon Perrache on the 1st floor Rhône Est side.
+Access to the platforms via Gallery D. Warning: Every departure between 12:30 a.m. and 4:45 a.m will take place at 30 Cours de Verdun Perrache 69002 Lyon in front of the \"Brasserie Georges\", less than 5 min walking from the bus station of Perrache, which is closed during this period.", "street_and_number": "Cours de Verdun Gensoul 14",
+                "zip_code": "69002",
-                "longitude": 4.82631130000004,
+                "longitude": 4.826788,
-                "latitude": 45.7492462,
+                "latitude": 45.749711,
                 "time_zone": "Europe/Paris"
             },
             "relationships": {